 Party Roles and Composition in DnD 5e

 When thinking about party composition in DnD 5e, there are common roles party members can fill.
-There are roles you can fill in combat and out of combat, and both are worth thinking about for your character.
-For instance, a Rogue is a good striker and infiltrator, easily falling into those two categories.
+There are roles you can fill in combat and out of combat, and both are worth considering for your character.
+For instance, a Rogue is a good striker and infiltrator.
 Fighter abilities lean much more toward combat, but Fighters have some flexibility with their builds, allowing you to allocate stats and pick feats to fill an exploration role.

 Battle Roles

 Sooner or later, even the most roleplay-heavy DnD parties get into combat.
-While playing a jack-of-all-trades has its merits, it's generally more effective to focus on one or two roles and build your character for those.
-For instance, the Wizard spell list can be overwhelming, but knowing that you're focusing on control spells helps give you a direction.
+While playing a jack-of-all-trades has its merits, focusing on one or two roles and building a character for those is usually more effective.
+For instance, the Wizard spell list can be overwhelming, but knowing that you’re focusing on control spells helps give you a direction.
 Thinking about what roles you want to play in battle can give you focus not only on your character build but also on your tactics.
-There are 5 basic roles most characters can play in battle.
+There are five basic roles most characters can play in battle.

 Blaster

 Blasters excel at wiping out groups of weaker opponents and can turn some encounters into a cakewalk.
-They typically use limited resources (like spell slots) and have to make a tactical choice as to when and where to use their blasting spells.
+They typically use limited resources (like spell slots) and have to make a tactical choice about when and where to use their blasting spells.

 A good litmus test for this is seeing who has access to the Fireball spell.
 The list is: